Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Background

 The SDE is characterized by its drift coefficient $-\frac{1}{2} \beta(t)$ and diffusion coefficient $\sqrt{\beta(t)}$, with $\mbf{w}_t$ representing the standard Wiener process over the interval $[0, 1]$.
 The initial condition of this SDE is a datapoint $\mbx_0 \sim p(\mbx)$.
 The drift and diffusion coefficients are chosen such that $\mbx_t$ goes from the clean data distribution at $t = 0$ to pure noise $\mbx_1 \sim \mc{N}(\mbf{0}, \mbf{I})$ at $t = 1$.
 A special case is known as the Variance-Preserving SDE (VP-SDE), where we can write the transition density $p_t (\mbx_t \mid \mbx_0)$ as

 for $\bar{\alpha}_t = e^{ \int_0^t \beta(s) \ ds}$ \cite{ho2020denoising}.

 The reverse process aims to remove the noise from $\mbx_1$ and draw a sample from $\mbx_0$ following the reverse-time SDE

 where $t$ and the new Wiener process $\bar{\mathbf{w}}_t$ both run in reverse.
 A seminal result of Anderson gives that this reverse process has the same probability distribution as the forward process for every $t$ \cite{anderson1982reverse}.
-In order to estimate the time-dependent score function $\grad_{\mbx_t} \log p_t(\mbx_t)$, diffusion models use the denoising score matching technique to train a neural network that approximates the score function \cite{vincent2011connection}.
-Sampling from $p(\mbx)$ is performed by solving a discrete-time version of \Cref{eq:reverse_sde} over $T$ steps, where $\mbx_T \sim \mc{N}(\mbf{0}, \mbf{I})$ \cite{ho2020denoising, song2020score}.
+In order to estimate the time-dependent score function $\grad_{\mbx_t} \log p_t(\mbx_t)$, diffusion models use the denoising score matching technique to train a neural network $s_\theta(\cdot)$ that predicts the noise added to a datapoint, which approximates the score function \cite{vincent2011connection}.
+Sampling from $p(\mbx)$ is performed by solving a discrete-time version of \Cref{eq:reverse_sde} over $T$ steps, where $\mbx_T \sim \mc{N}(\mbf{0}, \mbf{I})$ \cite{ho2020denoising,song2020score}.